-Auditorium, which presents the university's largest musicals, dance performances and notable speakers.
-Roble Gymnasium is home to the Department of Theater and Performance Studies, and includes a dance studio and the Harry J. Elam, Jr. Theater.
+Bing Concert Hall, Frost Amphitheater, Roble Gym, Memorial and Dinkelspiel Auditoriums venues on campus.
+Stanford's largest indoor performance space is Memorial Auditorium, which presents the university's largest musicals, dance performances and notable speakers.
+Roble Gymnasium is home to the Department of Theater and Performance Studies, and includes a dance studio, a maker space and the Harry J. Elam Jr. Theater.
 Dinkelspiel Auditorium serves the Department of Music and the rest of the university for large performances, lectures, symposia and rehearsals.

-Coulter Art Gallery, Mohr Student Gallery and Stanford Art Gallery into university life.
+Bing Concert Hall hosts music, dance and theater year round, anchored by professional performances presented by Stanford Live.
+Frost Amphitheater, which hosts Stanford Live performances and university events, seats up to 8,000 guests and is one of the largest outdoor live.stanford.edu | taps.stanford.edu | music.stanford.edu among students and faculty, and supports the integration of the arts into university life.
 The department's third exhibition space is the historic Stanford Art Gallery on Lasuen Mall, a gift to the university from Leland Stanford Sr.'s younger brother, Thomas, and the keystone building of the university's second quadrangle in 1917. art.stanford.edu